PyCQA/redbaron/docs/tuto.rst

     red[0].target
     red[0].value

-The last kind of attributes that you might are list like here for the print
+The last kind of attributes that you might want to use are list like here for the print
 statement:

 .. ipython:: python